 Click here to download your own FREE nursery inspire guide and get some tips and tricks to put artwork in your own home!

 We have so many decisions to make!
 As parents it never ends.
 Here is one decision I can help you with, do you have studio or lifestyle photos taken?
-You can’t go wring with either one, it is simply a preference but I encourage you to read and consider which works best for your family, your style and the story you want to remember.
+You can’t go wrong with either one, it is simply a preference.
+I encourage you to read and consider which works best for your family, your style and the story you want to remember.

 What is the difference between lifestyle and studio newborn photography?

 Preparing for a new baby can be overwhelming.
 What kind of stroller do I need?
 Cloth diapers or disposable?
 How do I decorate the nursery?
 Do we want a newborn photographer?